rofeeqshittu/3d-maze-quest/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for details..